sameera-velicheti/llm-inference-web/testing/puppeteer/puppeteer-guide.md

 Open Terminal 1:

-rmdir /s llm-inference-web //this is to remove any old cloned files, omit it if cloned files are not present
+rmdir /s llm-inference-web //this is to remove any old cloned files, omit it if cloned files are not present.

 git clone https://github.com/sameera-velicheti/llm-inference-web.git